All India Forward Bloc: Uttar Pradesh

 In the 2007 assembly election, 2007 in Uttar Pradesh AIFB launched three candidates, Ram Lakhan in Bisalpur (732 votes, 0.51% of the votes in the constituency), Samar Singh in Fatehpur Sikri (870 votes, 0.69%) and Jabar Singh in Hastinapur (503 votes, 0.42%).

 Haryana

 AIFB has a small state unit in Haryana.
 The chairman of Haryana state committee is Naveen Kumar.
 In the 2005 election to the Haryana legislative assembly AIFB ran a single candidate, Mukhtiar Singh Kaushik in the Nilokheri constituency.
 Kaushik got 442 votes (0.44%).

 Southern India

 In Andhra Pradesh the party had significant presence during the 1950s, but then declined sharply.
 In 2005 the party took an initiative to revive its Andhra Pradesh State Committee.

+In Telangana 2018 Assembly AIFB performed very well in some Constituencies.
+In Ramagundam Assembly constituency AIFB candidate Korukanti Chander won with almost 32,000 huge majority.
+In Bhupalapally AIFB candidate Gandra Satyanarayana Rao stood 2nd place with almost 52,000 votes.

+In 2024 Lok sabha elections, AIFB joined DMK-led Alliance in Tamil Nadu.